SofaPirate/PqLEDStrip/README.md

 - `blend` is either `LINEARBLEND`, `LINEARBLEND_NOWRAP`, or `NOBLEND`.

 ## Best practices
-Usually, your `loop()` is running very fast (more than 1000 times per second).
-Now, an LED strip does not need to (and cannot) be updated so fast.
+Usually, your *update loop* is running very fast (more than 1000 times per second).
+Now, a LED strip does not need to (and probably cannot) be updated so fast.
 So you **must update the LED strip at a slower interval**.
 Here are two techniques: one with a `Plaquette Metronome` and another with a Plaquette `TimeSliceField`.

 ### With a `Metronome`